williamouyang/okta.github.io/_source/_use_cases/authentication/index.md

 ---
 title: Authentication
+excerpt: Overview of the various ways Okta can be used to authenticate users depending on your needs.
 ---
-Overview of the different ways you can use to authenticate users